EulerProject/EulerX/src-el/README_stylesheet.md

     '1': "shape=box style=\"filled,rounded\" color=black fillcolor=\"#CCFFCC\""
 3- edgestyle:
 Maps each “label” to a dot string.
-There are 3 options for showing label:
-(w) penwidth: show penwidth as label
+There are 3 options for showing label that are defined by assigning the following values to "display" key in edgestyle (w)display: show penwidth as label
-“label”: show the label from data file
+“label”: show the label from data file "[displaystring]": show the specified string as label (special caseL: "" means no label)
-“ “: no label

 Example:
       label: "isa"
       dot: "style=solid color=black"
       display: "(w)display"

+Also, "(w)display" means apply the penwidth value

 “default” style will be applied if no style is defined for a node group or edge label.